Congress Will Consider Proposal To Raise H-1B Minimum Wage To $100,000

 This won't increase the minimum wage for existing tech workers.
 In places like Redmond and the Bay Area, wages are already way over $100k.
 I don't think this will really change things for the best.

 The only people who will be able to afford H1-B people are the big companies.
-I have a feeling this will starve the rest of the IT sector, consolidate jobs in Seattle/SF/NYC, and only allow th
+I have a feeling this will starve the rest of the IT sector, consolidate jobs in Seattle/SF/NYC, and only allow the very large companies to even hire immigrants.
+This will push less qualified workers out of these high income areas and into 100k/year jobs in rural areas.
+Amazon/Microsoft/Google/Whoever will be able to hire the best US and on-US workers.

 Re: (Score:2)